 For example, by using IMRT, one is able to deliver a higher dose to the tumor mass as well as deliver different doses to the surrounding lymph nodes, depending on the lymph node risk level of harbouring disease.
 This is known as dose painting.
 It is also used to increase the level of normal tissue sparing, so as to lower the risk of unwanted side effects.
 This form of treatment is used frequently in head and neck cancers, prostate cancers and pelvic tumors.

-In the IMRT, radiation beans are precisely modulated, or controlled, to conform to the shape of the 3D mapped image of the tumour.
-The increased precision and accuracy significantly minimises damage to the surrounding healthy tissue, resulting in the potential for fewer side effects from treatment.
+In the IMRT, radiation beams are precisely modulated, or controlled, to conform to the shape of the 3D mapped image of the tumour.
+The increased precision and accuracy significantly minimises damage to the surrounding healthy tissue, resulting in fewer side effects from treatment.

 Image-guided radiation therapy [IGRT] is a radiation therapy which utilises advanced imaging equipment and computer software to accurately target tumours.
 This minimises the impact on surrounding healthy tissues, resulting in fewer potential side effects from treatment.

 Brachytherapy is a special form of internal radiation therapy where a radioactive source is placed close to or inside the tumour.